w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

 This file maps the TD-specific vocabulary defined in the binding template to an OWL ontology (`ontology.ttl`), enabling the use of Semantic Web technologies.
-Finally, a JSON schema file (`example-protocol.schema.json`) should be provided to enable automatic validation of forms using the binding template.
+Finally, a JSON schema file (`example-protocol.schema.json`) should be provided to enable automatic syntactic validation of forms using the binding template.

 ## Creating a New Vocabulary